-User Sue is only defined on the TACACS server, which says she has access to ports 5 and 6.
-When she attempts to log in, a new user will be created for her and she will be able to access ports 5 and 6.
-If the TACACS server is down, she will have no access.
+User Ben is only defined on the TACACS server, which says he has access to ports 5 and 6.
+When he attempts to log in, a new user will be created for him and he will be able to access ports 5 and 6.
+If the TACACS server is down, he will have no access.